Search Close

 What's being done to ensure Green Line will be a safe transit system?

-Building safe transit infrastructure and providing safe Light Rail Vehicles (LRVs) are top priorities and there is more information on our station safety and LRV safety pages.
+Building safe transit infrastructure and providing safe Light Rail Vehicles (LRVs) are top priorities and there is more information on our stations and LRV safety pages.

 Once Green Line opens, it will be operated by Calgary Transit and The City of Calgary is committed to improving safety and security on the transit system.
 The Transit Public Safety page outlines steps being taken to improve transit safety.